 Abeywardena leads the Mayor's Office for International Affairs, which serves as the primary liaison between the City of New York and the diplomatic community, foreign governments, the United Nations, and the U.S. Department of State.
 In addition to the formal functions of the office, she is building a global platform from which the City can promote its equity agenda and share policies and best practices globally.
 Prior to joining Mayor Bill de Blasio’s administration, Penny was the Director of Girls and Women Integration at the Clinton Global Initiative.
 She advised multinational corporations, philanthropists, NGOs, and multilateral institutions to increase investments in gender-focused development initiatives while expanding the community of CGI members who incorporate the gender lens in their work.
 Penny graduated from the University of Southern California and Columbia University’s School of International and Public Affairs.

 Hafsat Abiola-Costello is the President/CEO of Women in Africa Initiative, a platform connecting leading and high potential women in Africa to facilitate their increased individual success and collective impact.
 A leader in Nigeria's pro-democracy movement, she served as a member of state cabinet in Nigeria industrial state from 2011-2019.
 She is also the Founder and President of the Kudirat Initiative for Democracy (KIND), an NGO that promotes the development of women as initiators of change by offering leadership training and raising awareness about harmful social issues such as violence against women.
 A prolific writer and speaker, Abiola-Costello holds an A.B.
 (Hons) in Economics from Harvard University and a Master's in International Development from Tsinghua University.
-She sits on several boards, including the Women's Learning Partnership, which works primarily in Muslim societies; and Vital Voices, an organization founded by Hillary Clinton to promote women's participation in building democracy.
-She is a councilor on the World Future Council and sits on the Fetzer Advisory Council on Non-Governmental Organizations.
+She sits on several boards and is one of fifty councillors of the World Future Council.
 Abiola-Costello is the recipient of several national and international awards and the subject of the award winning documentary, The Supreme Price.